Motorcycle engine – Understanding the different types

 Inline 4 engine

-Straight or inline-four engines have all cylinders aligned in one row and no offset.
-Most premium racing models from Honda, Suzuki, Kawasaki, etc., come with inline-four engines.
+Straight- or inline-four engines have all cylinders aligned in a single row, with no offset.
+Most premium racing models from Honda, Suzuki, Kawasaki, and others feature inline-four engines.

 Example: Kawasaki Z 900